smokebeliu/react-date-range/README.md

+# Date Range Picker PA version

 A date library agnostic React component for choosing dates and date ranges.
 Uses [date-fns](http://date-fns.org/) for date operations.

 # Notice ⚠️

-This awesome project is a fork of the original [react-date-range](https://github.com/hypeserver/react-date-range) by hypeserver.
+This project is a fork of the original [@iroomit/react-date-range](https://github.com/iroomitapp/react-date-range) by iroomit.

-This fork aims at keeping this project alive!

-Dependencies have been upgraded, class components updated to function components and the entire project has been rewritten in TypeScript.
-Some of the code has also been optimized further with newer React features.
+Added showWeekNumbers prop to show week numbers in the calendar.

 ### Why should you use `@pa/react-date-range`?